 So, with unprecedented numbers of infected patients, it is no surprise that healthcare workers are becoming sick themselves.
 Despite mandated vaccinations at most facilities, healthcare workers will inevitably get sick, especially in light of what appears to be an ineffective vaccine this year.

 Recently, an Ohio nurse came forward stating she was fired for calling out while ill with the flu.
-Theresa Puckett, a University Hospital PRN (as needed) nurse was told she violated the hospital’s attendance policy due to calling out at the end of 2017 and being sent home early on a second shift.
+Calling in remote to control the illness makes sense considering the sensitive nature of working in a hospital.
+People who are looking for medical options that do not require direct contact, such as the Ohio marijuana card, would be encouraged to do so remotely.
+And yet in this case, Theresa Puckett, a University Hospital PRN (as needed) nurse was told she violated the hospital’s attendance policy due to calling out at the end of 2017 and being sent home early on a second shift.

 Since she had missed two shifts in a 60-day period, she was terminated.
 Although she had a doctor’s note to not return to work, it was not considered excused under their policy.